GitDataOrg/.meta/README.md

 Value | Description | Requeried
 ------|-------------|----------
-type | A type of index (`index` or `primary`) | Yes column | Name of a column or set of indexing columns | Yes direction | A direction od indexing (`asc` or `desc`) | No
+type | A type of index (`index` or `primary`) | Yes columns | Name of a column or set of indexing columns | Yes direction | A direction od indexing (`asc` or `desc`) | No

 #### Constraints specification